Moving to Philly? Here Are the Best Things to Do in Philadelphia

 Take a Stroll Down Cherry Street Pier

 In addition to the indoor-outdoor space, which is open all year round and offers excellent food options, there’s also a beautiful park where you can relax with your friends.
-If you’re moving with pets, you can bring them, too, as the outdoor space is pet-friendly, though you’re supposed to keep your dog on the leash.
+If you’re moving with pets, you can bring them, too, as the outdoor space is pet-friendly.
+However, if you are moving with your dog, remember that you’re supposed to keep them on the leash.

 Keep in mind that, while the pier itself is open seven days a week, all year round, the park is open Monday through Thursday from 11 a.m. to 10 p.m.
 The hours are the same on Sundays, while during Fridays and Saturdays, it’s open a bit longer, until 11 p.m.